Part time 12 Month(s)

 IELTS: At least 6.5 overall (minimum element scores apply)

-Assessment: Coursework, including learning contracts, project proposals, reports, reflective commentary, and oral presentation
+Assessment: Coursework, including reports, reflective commentary, portfolios, lesson plans and oral presentation

 Funding: All applicants should consult our information on fees and funding.